HEIDI LATSKY (Artistic Director) Read full biography here.

 MARIA SCHIRMER is an interdisciplinary theatre artist, performer and writer.
 Her work has taken her to India, Brazil, Chile, Canada and most recently Santa Fe, New Mexico where she was a WISC Fellow in Residence.
 She is also an arts educator who teaches theater and creative writing in public schools across NYC.
 As a lover of political performance, autobiography and public art she is thrilled to be a part of HLD, which she joined in 2015 as part of the inaugural cast of ON DISPLAY at Lincoln Center.

 MARGOT STEINBERG joined HLD in January 2017.
 She is an actress and voiceover artist and danced in high school and college.
-Certainly performing with HLD was a highlight of my more mature dance career.
+Certainly performing with HLD was a highlight of her more mature dance career.
 Filming with Sandra Bullock and being directed by Sir Richard Attenborough was an acting highpoint, as well as having her own theatre company in London.

 KRISHNA WASHBURN is a VI dancer and ACSM-certified inclusive athletics trainer living the sweet life in Harlem.
 She joined HLD in 2015 as part of the original ON DISPLAY cast, which was her first professional dance performance.
 Since then, she has worked with Infinity Dance Theater, Marked Dance Project, LEIMAY, ZCO Dance Project, and has developed an extensive body of work with her collaborator, wearables artist Ntilit (Natalia Roumelioti), that has been displayed at Immersive Gallery, Chashama Spaces, and Queens Museum.